Bliss n Eso: 2010–2016: Running on Air and Circus in the Sky

 On 17 May 2010, Bliss n Eso released "Down by the River", the first single off their fourth studio album.
 On 30 July 2010, Bliss n Eso released their fourth studio album, Running on Air, which debuted at number one on the Australian ARIA charts.
 Shortly afterwards, Bliss n Eso embarked their sold-out Down By the River Australian tour.
 The album was nominated for multiple awards, including the Triple J Album of the Year, Channel V Australian Artist of the Year award, Independent Music Award, APRA Awards and two ARIA awards.

 In March 2012, the band embarked on their first ever headline tour of the US and Canada.
 Playing 22 shows across the West Coast of both countries in under a month, the band cemented themselves a position in the international hip-hop scene.
 In late 2012, Bliss n Eso commenced work on their fifth studio album.
 The album was recorded between Australia and Los Angeles.
 The album, Circus in the Sky debuted at Number 1 on the ARIA Album Chart and was certified platinum.
 Throughout April and May 2014, the trio embarked on their biggest national tour to date.

 2016–2019: Off the Grid

 In late 2016, Bliss n Eso announced that their new album, Off the Grid would be released on 10 March 2017.
 The album contained the two singles released in 2016, "Dopamine" and "Friend Like You".
-On 27 March the tracklist for Off the Grid was released, featuring collaborations with Dizzy Wright, Watsky, Mario, Gavin James, and Lee Fields among others.
-One day later, on 28 March, the single "Moments" was released, along with their tour announcement.
+On 28 March, the single "Moments" was released, along with their tour announcement.